warehouse types

 • Stocks with high outdoor durability

-In this type of warehouse, open space planning, floor durability, and security measures are prominent.
+Here, open area planning, floor durability, and security measures come to the forefront.

 A significant portion of dry warehouses falls into this category.
-Selection of racking system, ceiling height, and aisle planning are critical decisions in this type.
+Racking system selection, ceiling height, and aisle planning are critical decisions in this type.

 High-Bay Warehouses

-• Automatic storage and WMS integration become more critical
+• Automated storage and WMS integration become more critical

-Ideal for businesses with high stock density and a certain level of product variety.
-The narrow aisle racking system designed along with narrow aisle equipment in such high structures allows you to store much more pallets in the same volume.
+They are ideal for businesses with high stock density and a moderate level of product variety.
+In such high structures, a narrow aisle racking system designed together with narrow aisle equipment allows you to store far more pallets in the same volume.

 Silo-Type Warehouses

-Here, the focus is more on silos and discharge systems than pallets.
-Flow control and preventing product mixing are primary targets.
+Here, the focus is more on the hopper and discharge system than on pallets.
+Flow control and preventing product mixing are among the main objectives.

 Mezzanine Warehouses

-Structures where extra floors are created within the existing enclosed warehouse to expand space vertically.
+These are structures where additional floors are created inside an existing enclosed warehouse to increase usable space vertically.

-• Very advantageous in operations with intensive manual picking.
-The design and carrying system of the mezzanine structures should be considered together with the racking system and load distribution.
-Especially in e-commerce-focused operations, mezzanine systems simplify the process by allowing product groups to be separated story-wise and easing box-based picking processes.
+• Operations with intensive manual picking.
+The design and load-bearing system of mezzanine structures should be considered together with the racking system and load distribution.
+Especially in e-commerce-focused operations, mezzanine systems make it easier to separate product groups by floor and simplify carton-based picking processes.

 Urban Micro Warehouses / Dark Stores

-They frequently appear in online market and q-commerce models.
-Here, speed, product placement, and the order collection flow become even more critical than in traditional warehouses.
+They are common in online grocery and q-commerce models.
+Here, speed, product placement, and order picking flow become even more critical than in traditional warehouses.

-The focus here is on how much of the physical work within the warehouse is carried out by machines and systems.
+Here the focus is on how much of the physical work inside the warehouse is handled by machines and systems.

 Manual Warehouses

-Warehouses where the processes of picking, placing, and counting are largely carried out by human labor.
+These are warehouses where picking, put-away, and counting processes are largely carried out by human labor.

-• Handheld terminals may be used, but most physical movement is performed by personnel.
+• Handheld terminals may be used, but most of the physical movement is done by staff.

-• Still common in smaller-scale and relatively low-volume operations.
+• They are still common in small-scale and relatively low-volume operations.

 • Conveyor lines